leonlinsx/minimal-mistakes/_posts/2020-08-26-process-improvement.md

 ### Takeaway

 Michael Filler and Matthew Realff propose that all processes come from 8 different types of steps.
-By understanding what steps are available, you can re-arrange them to get process improvement.
+By understanding what steps are available, you can rearrange them to get process improvement.
 Process improvement is underrated because of its intangible nature.

 <style>
       .iframe-container {